Actindo-AG/Documentation/PIM/UserInterface/03c_AttributeGroups.md

   Description to the attribute.

 - *Plugin*
-  Module or plugin from which the attribute is created.
+  Module or plugin that owns the attribute.
 In the *PIM* module, only PIM attributes are displayed.

-  [comment]: <> (Is that correct?)

 - *Read-only*